 Education sessions for Primary and Secondary Schools

-- What lives in the park?
+- Homes and Habitats – What lives in Bute Park?

-- Mini Beast Hunting - Bugs, slugs and wriggly things
+- Minibeast Hunting – bugs, slugs and wriggly things

-- Trees, trees and more trees
+- Trees, tree and more trees

-- Woodland games and challenges
+- Woodland games and outdoor activities

 - River Taff Explorer